populationgenomics/analysis-runner/README.md

 It's important the pull request name start with "Bump version:" (which should happen by default).
-Once this is merged into `main`, a GitHub action workflow will build a new conda package, that will be uploaded to the conda [CPG channel](https://anaconda.org/cpg/), and become available to install with `conda install -c cpg -c conda-forge ...`
+Once this is merged into `main`, a GitHub action workflow will build a new conda package that will be uploaded to the conda [CPG channel](https://anaconda.org/cpg/), and become available to install with `mamba install -c cpg -c conda-forge ...`